 The algorithm will be called row reduction to echelon form and will formalize the way we solved the linear system in the last example.
 Sometimes, this algorithm is also called Gaussian elimination.

-A row in a matrix
+2.1 Defining reduced echelon form

-is nonzero if not every entry in the row is zero.
+A row in a matrix $\begin{bmatrix} a & b & \dots & z \end{bmatrix}$ is nonzero if not every entry in the row is zero.

-A column in a matrix
+A nonzero column in a matrix is defined similarly.